doubleedesign/100-days-of-code/r1-log.md

 * Learnt how to make an API request using Volley
 * Loaded latest article for Australia from NewsAPI.org in the main activity of my news portal app, opening the link when the article is clicked
 * Made a bunch of design improvements, including finding out how to import Google fonts

+### Day 20
+* Learnt how to load images from URLs using Pisasso library
+* Created workaround for an issue with the NewsAPI response where some news outlets can't be directly queried